 Students of palliative care come from various disciplines including art therapy, medicine, music therapy, nursing, psychology, social work, and spiritual care, to name a few.
 The Palliative Care Student Group seeks to bring together this diverse body of students through a designated Student Section at the Congress to network, raise awareness of student issues in palliative care, and learn from experienced palliative care practitioners and researchers as to how to make significant contributions to the field.
-Bachelors, masters, and doctoral students, as well as post-doctoral fellows who share common interests in death, dying and bereavement are welcome to become members of the Palliative Care Student Group and engage in the various Student Section events at the Congress.
-You do not have to be a member to participate in the Student Section, but there is no fee to become a member and there are many benefits so we encourage you to join!
+Bachelors, masters, and doctoral students, as well as post-doctoral fellows who share common interests in death, dying and bereavement are welcome to participate in the Student Section activities.

 We hope you will spend some time perusing our web pages here that detail some of the exciting events the Palliative Care Student Group has planned for this year’s Student Section at the Congress.
 Don’t forget to sign up for the Student Forum when you are selecting the sessions you will attend!

 Please do not hesitate to contact us for further information or to offer any suggestions.